VIETNAM’S CURRENT SITUATION

 - Traveling out of Vietnam during COVID-19

 - Vietnam International and Domestic Flights COVID-19 Updates

 - Safety Practices to Travel Vietnam during COVID-19

 The “automatic stay extension” for foreign nationals will be discontinued starting from 15th January 2022

 Le Meriden Saigon Hotel

 When traveling to Vietnam, you’ll have options whether to quarantine in a government facility or self-quarantine in a hotel.
-A majority of first-class hotels in Vietnam are certified as quarantine centers for foreigner travelers coming to Vietnam, though the cost would be higher than the standard quarantine centers, but the quality service makes the price all worth it and the experience will be nothing less of a short leisure vacation instead of feeling like an extended isolation period.
+A majority of first-class hotels in Vietnam are certified as quarantine centers for foreign travelers coming to Vietnam, though the cost would be higher than the standard quarantine centers, the quality service makes the price all worth it and the experience will be nothing less of a short leisure vacation instead of feeling like an extended isolation period.
 Some recommended hotels are: